dbountouridis/siren/README.md

 By clicking on "Start", and after adjusting the settings for the recommendations/articles/users, the simulation will initiate.
 In order to deal with the cold-start problem, the simulation firsts run a "Control" period where the simulated users read articles without recommendations.
 The state of the simulation (e.g., reading history) after the "Control" is used as the common starting point for the all the recommendation algorithms.

-At each iteration of the simulation three figures are plotted as seen in the figure below: long-tail diversity, unexpectedness diversity and the distribution of topics among the read articles so far.
+At each iteration of the simulation, three figures are plotted as seen in the figure below: long-tail diversity, unexpectedness diversity and the distribution of topics among the read articles so far.
+Due to the evolving user preferences, the recommendation algorithms might have different effects on the diversity and topic distribution.

 ![Alt text](images/figures.png?raw=true "Figures")